thegraphnetwork/wave-docker-template/README.md

 # Wave-docker-template
 Template repository to create a dockerized H2O Wave application from scratch.

-If you want to create Streamlit application, select this repo as a templated when creating your app's repository.
+If you want to create a Wave application, select this repo as a templated when creating your app's repository.

 ### Run with docker-compose :